xiaojielei/ip/docs/README.md

-# Duke User Guide
+# main.Duke User Guide
 ![img.png](img.png)
 ## Introduction
-Duke is a simple chatbot that allows users to manage their tasks efficiently.
+main.Duke is a simple chatbot that allows users to manage their tasks efficiently.
 Users can add, list, mark, unmark, delete, and find tasks.
 The chatbot saves tasks to a file and loads them automatically upon startup.

 ## Getting Started

-### Running Duke
+### Running main.Duke
-To start Duke, run the `Duke` Java program in your terminal or IDE.
+To start main.Duke, run the `main.Duke` Java program in your terminal or IDE.
 The chatbot will greet you with:
 ```
 Hello!
-I'm Duke
+I'm main.Duke
 What can I do for you?
 ```